-A cozy shop in New York Chinatown, called Pinklady, is the latest home for the irresistible ooze of sweet molten cheese in Japanese Cheese Tarts, which has been spreading around the globe.
-Owner Jean Lim grew up in Malaysia, where shops selling individual Japanese cheese tarts had been very popular with her friends and family for years.
+Established during the summer of 2020, amid the uncertainty of the COVID-19 global pandemic, a cozy shop in New York Chinatown, called Pinklady, is the latest home for the irresistible ooze of sweet molten cheese in Japanese Cheese Tarts, which has been spreading around the globe.
+Founder Jean Lim grew up in Malaysia, where shops selling individual Japanese cheese tarts had been very popular with her friends and family for years.
 It was only in 2019, on a trip home from New York City, that she tasted one for the first time.
 “It was okay,” she said, “but it could have been cheesier.”
 The attraction of these cheese tarts is that eaten fresh out of the oven, their creamy middles offer an alluring molten melt of cheese, making them an instant Instagram darling.

-Lim had moved to New York for college several years previously but realized that wasn’t the path for her.
+Lim had moved to New York for a Master degree several years previously but realized that wasn’t the path for her.
 She had always imagined running a business.
-So, in 2020, she took a giant leap and opened the petite Pinklady.
+Armed with 5QT Kitchenaid mixer and an oven at home, Lim started testing her recipes for 6 months.
+Neighbors, friends and family all agreed that the cheese tarts were delicious before Lim she took a giant leap in 2020 and opened the petite Pinklady.
 “Life is short,” says Lim, “you have to go for your dream.”

 This particular dream presented quite the learning curve for Lim, who had no previous experience in food businesses.
 “When you don’t have experience, Google is your best friend,” she says.
 She turned to YouTubers to perfect her recipe and technique and became a student at the school of trial and error.
 When a large machine she purchased to measure ingredients for the crust dough turned out not to be what she needed, the resourceful Lim sold it on eBay.